Portugal’s more northerly Douro region tends to hog the limelight, but the wilder and more barren Dão has many vinuous secrets to offer wine lovers.

-The aim of this webinar is to present the state-of-the-art scientific literature focusing on the maximization of varietal thiols from the vineyard to the finished red wines.
+The aim of this WSG Live is to present state-of-the-art scientific literature focusing on the maximization of varietal thiols from the vineyard to the finished red wines.

-The presentation will start with an overview on wine aromas, with a strong focus on varietal thiols (their nature, nomenclature, and history) including the aromatic contribution of varietal thiols in wines.
-The varietal thiols precursors and their location in the berry will also be presented.
+The presentation will start with an overview of wine aromas, with a strong focus on varietal thiols (their nature, nomenclature, and history) including the aromatic contribution of varietal thiols in wines.
+The varietal thiol precursors and their location in the berry will also be presented.
 Their biogenesis in red wines will be explained.

-In the final part of the webinar, the evolution of these volatile compounds during wine aging and storage conditions and the results of a trial conducted during 2019 vintage will be presented.
+In the final part of the webinar, the evolution of these volatile compounds during wine ageing and storage conditions and the results of a trial conducted during the 2019 vintage will be presented.

 Marco Li Calzi received his PhD in Pharmacology from Mario Negri Institute in Milan (Italy) in 1995.
 He then spent three years as a postdoctoral researcher in the Biochemistry Department of Wake Forest University, Winston-Salem, NC.
 Marco returned to Italy and worked, between 1998 and 2007 as a sales representative in the pharmaceuticals industry for Merck in the Verona area (Northern Italy).